Jack in the Box (song)

-The singer expresses her strong feelings of love to a man who treats her like a toy, thus providing the "jack in the box" simile, as she feels that in exchange of his love, she would gladly "bounce on a spring" like the aforementioned toy (but is not so thrilled to do it without reciprocation).
+The singer expresses her strong feelings of love to a man who treats her like a toy, thus providing the "jack in the box" simile, as she feels that in exchange for his love, she would gladly "bounce on a spring" like the aforementioned toy (but is not so thrilled to do it without reciprocation).
 At the end of the song, however, she lets this man know that one day she will be fed up enough to leave, so she hopes he will tell her he loves her, as she will do anything (within a reasonable time frame) to hear those words.

 On 20 February 1971 Rodgers sang six songs at the UK National Final, A Song for Europe, which was aired on the television series It's Cliff Richard!.
 Rodgers was chosen by the BBC to be the United Kingdom's representative for that year, with the intent to ease tensions between Great Britain and Northern Ireland.
 Due to a postal service strike, regional juries voted and picked "Jack in the Box", the third song performed that evening, to accompany Rodgers to Dublin.
 Rodgers later said she received death threats from the Irish Republican Army for representing the United Kingdom at Eurovision.

 In 1971, each national broadcaster was required to show "preview" videos; the BBC used footage from It's Cliff Richard! to showcase during Preview Week.
 In Dublin, the song was performed ninth on the night, after 's Monique Melsen with "Pomme, pomme, pomme", and before 's Lily Castel and Jacques Raymond with "Goeiemorgen, Morgen".
 For the performance Rodgers wore a pink frilly top and spangled hot pants.
 At the end of judging that evening, "Jack in the Box" took the fourth-place slot with 98 points.

-After Eurovision, the song placed at #4 on the UK Singles Chart and number 67 on The Australian Kent Music Report.
+After Eurovision, the song placed at No. 4 on the UK Singles Chart and number 67 on The Australian Kent Music Report.
 It remains her most famous hit.

+Two Swedish versions were made in 1971 by the popular Swedish artists Towa Carson (CBS 7111) and Marianne Kock (Decca F 44561).
+The Swedish title was Simsalabim.